hicsail/zk-NLP/README.md

 ## 🏋️‍♀️ Run your python script inside the container

-You can run your python script in docker shell and compile by miniwizpl in the following command.
+You can run your Python script in the docker shell and compile it into zk statements by 'miniwizpl'.
+All of the main scripts to run are stored in the <a href="https://github.com/hicsail/zk-NLP/tree/main/examples/substring_search/IR0"> example/substring_search/IR0 directory </a>.

+You may run any of them in the docker shell either way described hereunder:

+<strong> Option 1) Shell Script </strong>

+The following command will run the Python script and make the firearm app check an output if already installed (Otherwise, it will notify you to do so).

-It entails the following four tags:
+The grammar of the shell script includes the following four tags:

 ```
 /bin/bash ./run_emp.sh -f <Name of your Python script to run>